kkonstantin42/ha-oxygen-hrv-xair-wifi/info.md

-Custom integration for Oxygen (https://oxygen.lt/) Heat Recovery Ventilation (HRV).
+Custom integration for Oxygen X-Air models (https://oxygen.lt/) Heat Recovery Ventilation (HRV).
 Integration can only be used with Oxygen HRV with [Smart WiFi Controller](https://oxygen.lt/en/produktas/ismanusis-wifi-valdiklis/).
+Not compatible with Oxygen Easy models.